OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-03-OrganizationalSelfAssessment.md

 ## Organizational Self-Assessment

 These questions should help you build a better understanding of how your organization approaches security already.
-They also make a good starting point for a best practices list.
+They also make a good starting point for a best practices list.<br />

 ### Questions for IT